Skip to content

 Step 05

-Switch to Lip-sync mode and pick a still + an audio clip
+Switch to Avatars mode and pick a still + a script (or audio)

-Lip-sync mode pairs an existing still from your gallery with an existing audio clip from your gallery.
-The model animates the mouth + minor head motion to match the audio while preserving the rest of the frame.
+Avatars mode pairs an existing still from your gallery with either a typed script (one of 30 voices, 10 languages, TTS happens in the same call) or an existing audio clip from your gallery.
+The model animates the mouth + minor head motion while preserving the rest of the frame.

 Step 06